-init_poolmanager (connections, maxsize, block=False)
+init_poolmanager (connections, maxsize, block=False, pool_kwargs)

 Initializes a urllib3 PoolManager.

 This method should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter.

-- connections The number of urllib3 connection pools to cache. - maxsize The maximum number of connections to save in the pool. - block Block when no free connections are available.
+- connections The number of urllib3 connection pools to cache. - maxsize The maximum number of connections to save in the pool. - block Block when no free connections are available. - pool_kwargs Extra keyword arguments used to initialize the Pool Manager.